 #GYPS2017 was part of the #youth4peace initiative implementing UN Resolution 2250 on Youth Peace & Security.
 Some visuals documenting #GYPS2017 have already been released with other multimedia and outcomes presentations in post-production.

 An unexpected legacy outcome of #GYPS2017 was the organic construction of Arts Dialogue, a creative engine of artists working for Peace.

-Arts Dialogue has been driven by four arts organisations, Beyond Skin (Northern Ireland), Heartbeat (Israel-Palestine), The Music Project (Sri Lanka) & Escuelas de Paz (Colombia) with assistance from United Network of Young Peace Builders and Brehon Advisory.
+Arts Dialogue has been driven by Beyond Skin (Northern Ireland), Heartbeat (Israel-Palestine), The Music Project (Sri Lanka) & Escuelas de Paz (Colombia) with assistance from United Network of Young Peace Builders and Brehon Advisory.

 Beyond physical meet-ups, collaborations and delivery of projects the Arts Dialogue team have been operating and communicating through a WhatsApp Group housed by Beyond Skin.